ECS189E/project-f19-tutorntutee/README.md

 Alessandro Liu
 Junjie Han

-# Final Documentation
+# Final Documentation & Team member Work Distributions
-WHAT DOES OUR APP DO???
-(What we have implemented, simple words)
-### Work Distributions

 ##### Abudureheman Adila
 Responsible for Post ViewController, Profile ViewController, general UI implementations(Polishing), most of the allerts, Using firebase storage and interaction between storage and our app for images, also interaction with database systems from firebase to display most updated posts and informations.